manuravikumar/myresume/README.md

 ## License
 This project is licensed under the [MIT License](LICENSE).

-## Contact
+📬 Contact
-For questions or feedback, feel free to reach out at your-email@example.com.
+If you like this project or have any feedback, feel free to connect with me on LinkedIn. www.linkedin.com/in/manu-ravikumar